 Bible Question:

-Where in the Bible does it speak of Jesus going to hell/hades after His death?
-Is it in the Episcopalian creed?
-I am puzzled.
-Can you help?
-Thank you for your time.
+Where in the Bible does it speak of Jesus going to hell/Hades after His death?

 Bible Answer:

-Scripture tells us that after Jesus’ death, His spirit went to heaven or paradise.
-We know this because Jesus tells the thief hanging next to Him on a cross that he would be in paradise with Him that very day,
+Scripture tells us that after Jesus’ death, His spirit went to heaven or Paradise.
+We know this because when Jesus was on the cross, He told a thief who was hanging next to Him that he would be in Paradise with Him that very day,

 And He said to him, “Truly I say to you, today you shall be with Me in Paradise.”
 Luke 23:43 (NASB)